joeldipops/TableTop/AdventurerFactory/README.md

 ## Phases each Turn
 ### Resource Step
-1. Take 1🌈 for each card you have in play.
+1. Take 1🌈 for each card you have in play, with a minimum of 1 and a maximum of 7.
 2. Draw 1 card if possible.

 ### Main step